-There are probably several offices on any campus that would be interested in helping you share your experience on the CLS Program, and we recommend that you reach out to them to offer to conduct an information session or attend an upcoming study abroad or scholarships fair-which may be taking place in-person or virtually this fall.
+There are probably several offices on any campus that would be interested in helping you share your experience on the CLS Program, and we recommend that you reach out to them to offer to conduct an information session or attend an upcoming study abroad or scholarships fair.
 It will make your planning much easier, and it will help you reach a bigger audience.
 If there's someone who told you about the program or helped you with your application, that's also a great place to start.
 If not, try reaching out to some or all of these people:

-- CLS Advisor (search by institution here: http://www.clscholarship.org/advisors) - Office of Study Abroad, Education Abroad or International Programs; - Office of Scholarships, Fellowships, or Nationally Competitive Awards; - Undergraduate Honors Program; - On-campus Fulbright Program Advisor (search here for yours); - On-campus Gilman Advisor (search here for yours); - Language departments either by language (e.g. Arabic Department, Russian Department), world region (e.g. East Asian Studies Department, Islamic Studies Department), or under a catch-all term like Department of Modern Languages or Foreign Languages.
+- CLS Advisor (search by institution here: https://clscholarship.org/universities); - Office of Study Abroad, Education Abroad, or International Programs; - Office of Scholarships, Fellowships, or Nationally Competitive Awards; - Undergraduate Honors Program; - On-campus Fulbright Program Advisor (search here for yours); - On-campus Gilman Advisor (search here for yours); - Language departments either by language (e.g. Arabic Department, Russian Department), world region (e.g. East Asian Studies Department, Islamic Studies Department), or under a catch-all term like Department of Modern Languages or Foreign Languages.
 It is especially helpful to check with these departments if any of the CLS languages are offered at your school, but you can check with them even if the language offerings do not include CLS languages; - Language Lab or Language Learning Center; - Office of Multicultural Affairs; - Office of Diversity and Inclusion; - LGBTQ Resource Center; - Campus Writing Center or Tutoring Center; or - Office of Fraternity and Sorority Affairs.